Tuesday, December 30, 2025

 **yeah yeah, I know it's all to taste.
 But this one is fun.
 Give it a try!
 I run six players in a DnD 5e game with the chaos sandwich and we can do multiple combats in game sessions <2 hours long.

-***and maybe the most important thing is to remember initiative rules should be flexible, and responsive to player perceptions of what is happening (the 'fiction').
-They are not meant to punish players, just make games fun and fair.
-Even when rushing players into simultaneous actions and deciding which one lands first, it's fun to then pause and ask each player in turn to narrateu/ what happens.
+***and, for me at least, maybe the most important thing is to remember initiative rules should be flexible, and responsive to player perceptions of what is happening (the 'fiction').
+I don’t believe they are meant to punish players, just make games fun and fair.
+Even when rushing players into simultaneous actions and deciding which one lands first, it's fun to then pause and ask each player in turn to narrate what happens.

 ##########